anish-sridharan/AIT_23/README.md

 ## Prerequisites

-We make use of `pip` package to install the necessary library `numpy`.
-Please run the following commands:
+Please run the following command to install Python:

 ```
 sudo apt install python3-pip
-pip3 install numpy
 ```
 ### NOTE:  We assume that the user is using Linux and we use python3 for executing the code.